Frequently Asked Questions

 Do I have to attend every class?

 Like any class, you sign-up and pay for an entire course.
 We encourage you to attend every class.
-If you miss too many, you may not be eligible to attend the next class in the series.
+The skills do tend to fit together, and build on each other, so if you miss too many it will limit how helpful the skills will be for you.
 However, your attendance is ultimately up to you.

 Where are the mindfulness classes?

-One of the core DBT skills, mindfulness is integrated into the other three courses.
-The first two weeks of each DBT course focus on mindfulness practice.
+One of the core DBT skills, mindfulness is integrated into all courses we offer.
 We occasionally offer more advanced seminars on mindfulness, so you can further develop this important DBT skill.

 What is your refund policy?